tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 dependency injection because it makes mocking that lower layer possible.

 We will take a look at each layer, and examine the way it is defined and how to write the tests.
-We will focus on one particular method, `shutdownSequencer(subsystem: Subsystem, obsMode: ObsMode)`, because it is complete enough to demonstrate our testing philosophy, but simple enough to not over complicate this document.
+We will focus on one particular method, `shutdownSequencer(subsystem: Subsystem, obsMode: ObsMode,variation: Option[Variation] = None)`, because it is complete enough to demonstrate our testing philosophy, but simple enough to not over complicate this document.
 We will take a top-down look at the layers, so we will start with the HTTP Client.